craiglowe/bedUniformLength/README.md

 Installation
 ============

-This code uses the Kent libraries from UCSC so that must be installed to compile bedToEnrichments
+This code uses the Kent libraries from UCSC so that must be installed to compile bedUniformLength

 <ol>
 <li> Download and compile the Kent Libraries